RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 ## Introduction

 The RAK811 Breakout Board is designed to simplify LoRaWAN and LoRa point-to-point (P2P) communication.
-To integrate LoRa technology into your projects, RAK811 has easy to use AT commands via UART communication interface.
+To integrate LoRa technology into your projects, RAK811 has easy-to-use AT commands via a UART communication interface.
 Through these AT commands, you can set the parameters needed for LoRa P2P and LoRaWAN communication.
 You can even control the available GPIO pins and analog input of RAK811.
 You can also use any microcontroller with a UART interface to control the RAK811 Breakout Board.

 The UART serial communication is exposed on the **UART1 port** through **Pin 6 (TX1)** and **Pin 7 (RX1)**.
 The default parameters of the UART1 communication are **115200 / 8-N-1**.
 The firmware upgrade is also possible through this port.
 To get familiar with the pin distribution of this module and find a schematic circuit of a reference application, refer to the [RAK811 Breakout Board Datasheet](/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/#rak811-wisduo-lpwan-module-datasheet).
 You can also see the complete RAK811 Breakout Board pin descriptions in [Appendix IV](/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/#appendix-iv-pin-description-of-rak811).

 The RAK811 Breakout Board also supports another serial port through the **Pin 25 (TX3)** and **Pin 26 (RX3)**.
-This port is named as **UART3** with default parameters **115200 / 8-N-1**.
-You can use UART3 as alternative to UART1 when sending AT commands.
+This port is named **UART3** with default parameters **115200 / 8-N-1**.
+You can use UART3 as an alternative to UART1 when sending AT commands.
 You can also use UART3 when developing custom firmware via [RUI](/RUI/).  **UART3 pins are not exposed on RAK811 Breakout Module**.
 You can use RAK811 Breakout Board or RAK811 Evaluation Board if you need UART3 pins.

 For AT commands example usage, you can check these sections of the Quick Start Guide: